microsoft/VSExtensibility/New_Extensibility_Model/Samples/RegexMatchDebugVisualizer/README.md

 The `ProjectReference` guarantees that the *visualizer object source* library is built before the extension and the `Content` item makes sure that the *visualizer object source* DLL is copied into the `netstandard2.0` extension's subfolder where it will be discoverable by the debugger.

 I have decided to use `ReferenceOutputAssembly="false"` to avoid a dependency of the extension assembly from the *visualizer object source* one.
-Because of this, I will need to
+This allows using conditional compilation (`#if`) to have slightly different definitions of [`RegexCapture`](./RegexMatchObjectSource/RegexCapture.cs) in the two projects.
+Since I decided to avoid the dependency, I will need to:

 1. link the `RegexMatch.cs` file (and the related `RegexCapture` and `RegexGroup` ones) so that they are available in both projects: